marcolivierbouch/XReplyGPT/README.md

 ## How it works?
 1. Create an OpenAI API key [here](https://platform.openai.com/account/api-keys).
+Make sure you have a paid account or it won't work.
 2. Save it in the config section.
 3. Open https://x.com.
 4. Press the shortcut CTRL+SHIFT+Q.